borgestrand/sdr-widget/AW_readme.txt

 AVR32 MCU the project is built on.
 UAC1 uses USB 1.1 (Full Speed).

 UAC1 uses asynchronous USB audio with the DAC as the timing reference.

+On Windows 7 make sure you're sampling at 44.1 (or 48ksps) depending on your music.
+44.1kHz is the sampling frequency of CDs and the most likely sampling rate used.
+That way you bypass the OS's built-in sample rate converter which would add artefacts to the sound.
+Some players may take exclusive control, but don't count on it.

+- Left-click the little speaker icon in the bottom-right corner
+- Left-click the icon on top of the volume control
+- The Output Properties window should appear.
+- Click Advanced
+- Choose Default Format = 44100 from the pull-down menu
+- Tick all Allow exclusive options
+- Click Apply
+- Click Enhancements
+- Disable all sound effects
+- Click Apply and close the window